Alix Page: Early life

 Alix Page was born November 19, 2001, in Orange County, California.
 While attending The Orange County School of the Arts in Santa Ana, Page began making music, where she met her bandmates Caleb and Andrew.
 The two originally were a part of Page's previous band, and they continued to assist Page when she opted to pursue a solo career.

 Growing up, Alix Page's grandma performed in pageants as a classical voice singer.
 She would also occasionally sing at Celebration of Life events, that her father, Keith Page, would lead.

 Page attended USC Thornton School of Music and is currently represented by Wasserman.

 Career

-Alix Page wrote her first song, "Here Now", in high school during sophomore year followed by the song "Daisy".
+Alix Page wrote her first song, "Here Now", in high school during second year followed by the song "Daisy".
 Both songs tied back to what was happening in Alix's personal and educational life at the time.

 In 2020, she released her first single "Stripes" followed by her second single "Frank" as independent releases.